ptitSeb/box64/docs/COMPILE.md

 Debian Packaging
 ----
-Box64 can also be packaged into a .deb file with `DEB_BUILD_OPTIONS=nostrip dpkg-buildpackage -us -uc -nc`.
+Box64 can also be packaged into a .deb file ***using the source code zip from the releases page*** with `DEB_BUILD_OPTIONS=nostrip dpkg-buildpackage -us -uc -nc`.
+Configure any additional cmake options you might want in `debian/rules`.